TritonDataCenter/rfd/rfd/0057/README.md

   Its content-type is defined in the image manifest.

-When identifying an image, the "config digest" is often referred to as the image "id" and the "manifest digest" is often referred to as just the "digest".
+When identifying an image, the "config digest" is often referred to as the image "id" and the "manifest digest" is often referred to as just the *digest*.

 ## docker pull